IIIF/cookbook-recipes/recipe/0195-geolocate-manifest-to-polygon/index.md

 {% include jsonviewer.html src="manifest.json" config='data-line="59-86"' %}

 ### Interface Example For This Recipe Manifest
 There are robust viewers that support IIIF entities and the Annotations that supplement them.
 However, these viewers have not yet taken into account rendering coordinate assertions beyond the plain text understanding of their bodies.
-The IIIF Maps Community Group is considering the possibility of plugins to support coordinate rendering systems, such as Leaflet embedded in viewing windows.
-For now, you can see the coordinate Annotation on the Manifest [render directly in a leaflet viewer](http://geo.rerum.io/geolocate/viewAnnotations.html?manifest=https://preview.iiif.io/cookbook/0195-geolocate-manifest-to-polygon/recipe/0195-geolocate-manifest-to-polygon/manifest.json).
+The [IIIF Maps Community Group](https://iiif.io/community/groups/maps/) is considering the possibility of plugins to support coordinate rendering systems, such as Leaflet embedded in viewing windows.
+For now, you can see the coordinate Annotation on the Manifest [render directly in a Leaflet viewer](http://geo.rerum.io/geolocate/viewAnnotations.html?manifest=https://preview.iiif.io/cookbook/0182-geolocated-simple-manifest/recipe/0182-geolocated-simple-manifest/manifest.json).

 ## Related Recipes
 * [Geolocate Canvas Fragment to a Point][TBD]